UT-VisionMotionDecision/PLDAPS/README.md

 ok, now you will run your first experiment and work your way back from the trialFunction to the core of pldaps.

-got into the folder tutorial or have in in your path
+    %to start, copy the function loadPLDAPS to a place in your path and edit the 'dirs' to include at least the
+    %path to PLDAPS.
+Next call loadPLDAPS, so that it is included in your path.

     %now load some settings that should allow to run pldaps in a small screen for now
     > load settingsStruct;
     %next creat a pldaps object and specify to use plain.m as the experiment file